jerichomata/MovieDB/README.md

 $ npm start
 ```

- - When first opening the app, you will be logged in.
+ - When opening the app locally, you will be logged in.
 Please feel free to logout to check login and
 register functionality

 <br/>